-7. CONCLUSION
+VII.
+CONCLUSION

-In this paper we have proven that one of the fundamental reasons, for the discrepancy on the tail behavior of intermeeting time between the recent empirical data and the theoretical/simulation results based on most of the current mobility models, is the finite boundary.
+In this paper we have proven that one of the fundamental reasons, for the discrepancy on the tail behavior of intermeeting time between the recent empirical data and the theoretical/simulation results based on most of the current mobility models, is the finite boundary with respect to the timescale of interest.
 We have also shown that simply removing the boundary can quickly change the inter-meeting time distribution from exponential to power-law by studying a simple random walk in an open space.
 Further, our guidelines on scaling the size of the domain also help better understand the true role of the boundary.
 Our theoretical results and findings provide guideline on mobility modeling, performance analysis, and protocol design, to survive the 'curse' of the power-law distribution of the inter-meeting time in MANET.